 This dish is known to be super versatile.
-It originated in the South and is now enjoyed all over the country, both as a savory breakfast dish and addition to dinners.
-It’s quick and easy to make and can be personalized in anyway you want it to.
+It originated in the South and is now enjoyed all over the country, both as a savory breakfast dish and an addition to dinners.
+It’s quick and easy to make and can be personalized in any way you want it to.

 Grits are also excellent if you’re traveling, or even at work, and can successfully be pre-made.
 One of the best things about grits is that they can be reheated, which means you can make them in advance.

 Not a lot of us have the luxury of having the time to cook full dinners every single day.
 Breakfasts are yet another story – how many of us skip it entirely, and how many just grab a bite of toast before rushing out?
 We all live our lives in a hurry, which is why leftovers are such an amazing thing.

 If you want to make grits ahead of time and then enjoy them several times throughout the week, you can.
 If you happen to make too much and have leftovers for the next day, that’s not an issue either.

 All that you need to do is reheat them the right way, and you will have yourself a dish that tastes every bit as good as it did right after you first prepared it.